benschw/satis-go/README.md

 	make satis-install

-get a copy of the admin ui, you can store this in your checkout of satis-go
+get a copy of the admin ui; you can store this in your checkout of satis-go

 	make admin-ui